slerman12/Help-me/Eczema.md

 ![IMG_2648](https://github.com/slerman12/BrokenWisdoms/assets/9126603/1112f270-57d2-434d-b4bb-9ed3bf1e9520)

 This was the price I regularly paid to do some soulless debugging work that I never got credit for, and had nothing to do with my PhD.

-Shown are the recent gashes since the termination.
-This is FAR from the full severity that I worked through by pure willpower during my PhD.
+The shown gashes are FAR from the full severity that I worked through by pure willpower during my PhD.